urospetkovic/Happiness-Team/README.md

   <i> Cantril Ladder classification </i>
 </p>

-In this setting responses are combination of the respondent's currently perceived life satisfcation as well as their outlook on how this will change in the mid-term (5 years).
+In this setting responses are combination of the respondent's currently perceived life satisfaction as well as their outlook on how this will change in the mid-term (5 years).

 ## Methodology
 We opted for an agile approach, where each day of the project was classified as a sprint to timebox our efforts.